 From the sources I was able to find, it appears that those numbers would most likely be lumped in with, quote, influenza-like illnesses stats that Alex already uses poorly regularly.

-So, some of the data is tending to show a higher incidence of men being folks who have died from this virus, but it's way too early for anyone, including myself or Alex, to definitively say they know why that's the case.
+So some of the data is tending to show a higher incidence of men being folks who have died from this virus, but it's way too early for anyone, including myself or Alex, to definitively say they know why that's the case.

-The earliest numbers pointing this direction came from China, where they showed a 2.8 fatality rate among men compared to a 1.7 rate among women.
+The earliest numbers pointing in this direction came from China, where they showed a 2.8 fatality rate among men compared to a 1.7 rate among women.

 The first hypothesis that was offered was that men smoke way more in China, so this might be the cause.